Hideaki Takizawa

-Hideaki Takizawa (滝沢 秀明, Takizawa Hideaki), also known professionally as Tackey (タッキー), is a Japanese record producer and former singer and actor.
-Takizawa first debuted as an actor in 1995, and in 2002, he made his musical debut as the duo Tackey & Tsubasa with Tsubasa Imai.
+Hideaki Takizawa (滝沢 秀明, Takizawa Hideaki), also known professionally as Tackey (タッキー), is a Japanese businessman, record producer and former singer and actor.
+He is the president of the Japanese talent agency Tobe.
+Takizawa debuted as an actor in 1995, and in 2002, he made his musical debut as the duo Tackey & Tsubasa with Tsubasa Imai.

 In 2018, Takizawa retired from entertainment and became the founder and president of Johnny's Island, a subdivision of Johnny & Associates, of which he oversaw the debuts of Snow Man and SixTones.
 In July 2019, he was made the vice president of Johnny & Associates, a position he held until he resigned in November 2022 to pursue other career ventures.